matze-dd/Tex2txt/README.md

 parms.project\_macros and parms.system\_macros.
 Here is a short extract from the definition of standard LaTeX macros already included.
-(The lambda construct allows to use variables and functions only defined later.)
+(The lambda construct allows us to use variables and functions introduced only later.)

 ```
 parms.system_macros = lambda: (